Let's Create a World where Everyone can go Everywhere

-One in seven Canadian adults currently lives with a mobility, vision, or hearing disability.
+One in five Canadian adults currently lives with a disability, according to Statistics Canada.
 These Canadians struggle every day to grab coffee with a friend or interview for a job because of physical barriers to accessibility.
 This number is growing every day as our population ages.

 Whether disability is caused by the natural effects of aging, or by an accident or injury, the simple truth is that each of us will experience disability at some point in our lives and will need our communities to be accessible so that we can continue to participate and live full lives.